soggybag/js-react-native-q4/README.md

         - Titles, Headings, and text blocks
         - Navbars
         - Counters, timers, and clocks.
-- React Native (* React Native)
+- React Native
-    - init
+    - Install and Setup
+    - The command line tools
-        - Make a React Native project
+        - Initializing a React Native project
-    - run
+        - Running on iOS
     - Components
         - View
         - Text